damienbod/AspNetCoreNlog/README.md

 # ASP.NET Core logging with NLog and MS SQLServer

-This article shows how to setup logging in an ASP.NET Core application to log to a Microsoft SQL Server using NLog.
+This article shows how to setup logging in an ASP.NET Core application which logs to a Microsoft SQL Server using NLog.

-The NLog.Extensions.Logging Nuget package as well as the System.Data.SqlClient are added to the dependencies in the projecgt.json file.
+The NLog.Extensions.Logging Nuget package as well as the System.Data.SqlClient are added to the dependencies in the project.json file.

 ```javascript
  "dependencies": {